Exploring Calibration Target Substrates

 We carry special retro reflective substrates which we can laminate to any backing of your choice.
 The black portions of the pattern are printed using our standard UV process.
 This substrate is suitable for applications using active illumination close to the optical axis, requiring strong contrast.

-Don't see a substrate listed here that you would like?
 Please get in contact with us and let us know!
-We would be happy to investigate other alternative substrates for your application.
+We would be happy to investigate the use of other alternative substrates for your application.